Mexican–American War: Mexico's response

 Mexico was neither inclined nor able to negotiate.
 In 1846 alone, the presidency changed hands four times, the war ministry six times, and the finance ministry sixteen times.
 Despite that, Mexican public opinion and all political factions agreed that selling the territories to the United States would tarnish the national honor.
 Mexicans who opposed direct conflict with the United States, including President José Joaquín de Herrera, were viewed as traitors.
 Military opponents of de Herrera, supported by populist newspapers, considered Slidell's presence in Mexico City an insult.
 When de Herrera considered receiving Slidell to settle the problem of Texas annexation peacefully, he was accused of treason and deposed.
-After a more nationalistic government under General Mariano Paredes y Arrillaga came to power, it publicly reaffirmed Mexico's claim to Texas; Slidell, convinced that Mexico should be "chastised", returned to the U.S.
+After a more nationalistic government under General Mariano Paredes y Arrillaga came to power, it publicly reaffirmed Mexico's claim to Texas.